rlsouza-cyber/life-clinic-digital-platform/docs/TROUBLESHOOTING.md

 ## Conclusion

-This troubleshooting guide provides a starting point for diagnosing and resolving common issues encountered in the fintech platform.
+This troubleshooting guide provides a starting point for diagnosing and resolving common issues encountered in the Life Clinic digital platform.
 For further assistance, consult the documentation or reach out to the SRE team.